odaridavid/WeatherUpdates/README.md

 13. Convert Longitude/Latitude to location name
 14. Convert hard coded values in the service interface to user preference
 15. Improve UI , have Icons and stuff.
+16. Use real location and setup permissions flow.

 # Screenshots 📱